-Black beans are a food that everyone can benefit from keeping in their kitchen cabinets.
-And it’s easy to benefit from black beans nutrition as they are an extremely affordable source of protein, filling fiber, disease fighting antioxidants, and numerous vitamins and minerals.
+Given their high starch content and tendency to make some people “gassy,” are black beans really good for you?
+You bet!
+Black beans are a food that almost everyone can benefit from keeping in their kitchen cabinets.
+Studies have linked eating black beans with helping protect against inflammation, heart disease, weight gain, diabetes, certain cancers and common nutrient deficiencies that we often see in people eating a typical Western diet.
+It’s easy to benefit from black beans nutrition as well.
+This food is an extremely affordable source of protein, filling fiber, disease-fighting antioxidants like flavonoids, and numerous vitamins and minerals.

 Black Beans Nutrition Facts

 Black beans, or “common beans,” are from the Phaseolus vulgaris legume family, a plant that is native to the Americas.
 What are legumes exactly?
 They are the fruit or seed of any plant in the family called Fabaceae.
 Black beans are technically a part of the kidney bean family, of which there are around 500 different varieties.
 These beans go by the common name “black beans” in the United States but are called by different names around the globe — such as, black turtle beans, frijol negro, zaragoza or feijão preto.

 Are black beans considered a carb or protein?
 They actually contain a bit of both.
 While they do contain carbs and starch, they are also high in fiber and a good source of amino acids (which form proteins).
 Do black beans have nutritional value?
 Given the low calorie content of black beans nutrition, they are a relatively nutrient-dense food, providing folate, copper, manganese and more.